-Our grantees in Algeria, Egypt, Morocco and Tunisia are tackling similar legacies of corruption and impunity for human rights abuses committed by authoritarian regimes.
+Our grantees in Algeria, Morocco and Tunisia are tackling similar legacies of corruption and impunity for human rights abuses committed by authoritarian regimes.
 In some cases there has been room for reform.
 In Morocco, our grantees have put laws on the books granting better protections to Berber communities, women, and migrants, while in Tunisia civil society worked with the new government to draft a rights-respecting constitution.
 In Algeria, where the government is extremely restrictive, and activists are regularly arrested, we support the few truly independent organizations who courageously continue to press for change.
-Likewise in Egypt human rights activism has become extremely dangerous due to increasing crackdowns by the government.
-The Fund is coordinating with organizations on the ground in both countries to protect their security, coordinate efforts to overcome legal obstacles to their work, and get them the resources they need to sustain their critical work.
+The Fund is coordinating with organizations on the ground to protect their security, coordinate efforts to overcome legal obstacles to their work, and get them the resources they need to sustain their critical work.

 Driving progress in all of these countries has required the Fund to respond to the needs of our grantees at every turn, from investing in a multi-year capacity building program for a new generation of activists in Tunisia to developing security plans for activists under threat.
 Our commitment is relentless, and we won’t stop until we see relevant, lasting change in North Africa.